-Dr. Alice Junco Kawakami is the program director for the Kūkuluao & Ka Lama Education Academy, a teacher recruitment and retention program.
-Dr. Kawakami is a tenured associate professor of education and the former director of the Hawaiʻi Institute for Educational Partnerships at the University of Hawaiʻi at Mānoa.
+Dr. Alice Junco Kawakami is a retired full professor of education and the former director of the Hawaiʻi Institute for Educational Partnerships at the University of Hawaiʻi at Mānoa.

 Dr. Kawakami has been awarded the Kamehameha Schools Native Hawaiian Educator of the Year for 2005 and a travel grant from the W.K.
 Kellogg Foundation to present ongoing research on indigenous perspectives on educational research and evaluation.
 Dr. Kawakami’s work has been published in more than a dozen journals and books.
 Read more